Judith Durham OAM

 On taking a new secretarial job at J Walter Thompson Advertising in late 1962, on her first day she met account executive Athol Guy who invited her that very night to join him, with Keith and Bruce, in some harmony folk singing at the local ‘Treble Clef’.
 Their subsequent four-year fairytale story is now the stuff of legend, but Judith wanted to spread her wings in 1968, hoping to find Mr. Right and follow other musical paths – without any notion of the lasting universal grief suffered by Seekers fans worldwide.

-The surprise for Judith was to receive “offers” as a solo artist after the news of The Seekers’ break-up, so she asked a London-based freelance musicians, Ron Edgeworth, to be her musical director and pianist.
+The surprise for Judith was to receive “offers” as a solo artist after the news of The Seekers’ break-up, so she asked a London-based freelance musician, Ron Edgeworth, to be her musical director and pianist.

 Judith and Ron began an exciting musical adventure, full of surprises, lasting quarter of a century, recording albums with orchestras and jazz bands, and performing on international concert stages around the world, creating musical magic with a wonderful mix of music, from folk to country, jazz to pop, blues to gospel, original songs and even classical.

-With Ron’s blessing, Judith reunited with The Seekers for The Silver Jubilee tour and album in 1992 and plans were seriously underway when Ron was given the devastating news that he had motor neurone disease.
+With Ron’s blessing, Judith reunited with The Seekers for The Silver Jubilee Tour and album in 1992 and plans were seriously underway when Ron was given the devastating news that he had motor neurone disease.
 Ron didn’t want his illness to daunt the uplifting spirit already in motion for Seekers fans around the world.

-Since Ron’s death in 1994, Judith has continued touring, recording and composing.
+After Ron’s death in 1994, Judith continued touring, recording and composing.
 She is acclaimed as a gifted and versatile musician: as a singer (fans travel half way around the world to hear that legendary golden voice in concert); as a pianist, both ragtime and classical (A.Mus.A.); her exceptional talent as a lyricist and composer and poet (of inspirational and philosophical works) has been showcased in three powerful milestone self-penned albums ‘Hold On To Your Dream’, ‘Epiphany’ and ‘The Australian Cities Suite’; and the healing power of her voice and compositions has been widely documented.

 In 2006, Judith was invited by rock star Daniel Johns to guest with Silverchair on a track (“English Garden”) for their ARIA award-winning album ‘Straight Lines’.